minetest/minetest/doc/lua_api.md

     * Angle is counter-clockwise from the +z direction.
 * `get_look_roll()`: roll in radians
     * Angle is clockwise from the player's perspective.
+* `set_look_base_rotation(rotation)`: Set the base rotation of the camera as a rotation vector, independent of pitch yaw and roll.
+This is useful when you want to change the orientation of the entire camera gimbal to make up a new direction.
+    * rotation: vector for pitch, yaw and roll, in radians.
+* `set_look(rotation)`: Set yaw, pitch, and roll as a rotation vector in radians
 * `set_look_vertical(radians)`: sets look pitch
     * radians: Angle from looking forward, where positive is downwards.
 * `set_look_horizontal(radians)`: sets look yaw